 Number of outcomes to get head = 1

 The probability of getting head =Number of outcomes to get head/Number of possible outcomes=1/2

 Rolling of Dice Experiment

 When a fair dice is rolled, the number that comes up top is a number between one to six.
 Assuming we roll the dice once, to check the possibility of three coming up.

 Number of outcomes to get three = 1

-Probability to get three = Number of outcomes to get three/Number of possible outcomes=1/6
+The probability of getting three = Number of outcomes to get three/Number of possible outcomes=1/6

 - When a trial is done for an expected outcome, there are chances when the expected outcome is achieved.
-Such a trial/event is called favourable event.
+Such a trial/event is called a favourable event.

 - When a trial is done for an expected outcome, there are chances when the expected outcome is not achieved.
-Such a trial/event is called unfavourable event.
+Such a trial/event is called an unfavourable event.

 - All favourable and unfavourable event outcomes come from the well-defined set of outcomes.

 - Suppose an event of sample space S has n favourable outcomes.
-Then, there are S-n unfavourable outcomes.
+Then, there are S-n, unfavourable outcomes.

-- The probability of favourable and unfavourable events happening depends upon the number of trials performed, however, the sum of both these probabilities is always equal to one.
+- The probability of favourable and unfavourable events happening depends upon the number of trials performed.
+However, the sum of both these probabilities is always equal to one.